The County of San Diego Probation Department operates two 24-hour,

-Kearny Mesa Juvenile Detention Facility (KMJDF), formerly the San Diego County Juvenile Hall, is located in Birdland, a suburb of San Diego.
+Kearny Mesa Juvenile Detention Facility (KMJDF)- is located in Birdland, a suburb of San Diego.
 It has a Board of Corrections maximum capacity of 359.
 KMJDF has housed juvenile offenders since 1954.

 You must check in at the Administration Entrance prior to going to the units for your visit.